rajendradanve/spicy-dhabha/README.md

 -   ### User stories

-    - User shall able to get quick information about the reasturant.
+    - First time user shall able to get quick information about the resturant, menu and specialty of restaurant.
     - User shall able to navigate throughout the site easily and find the information based on navigation items.
-    - User shall able contact reasturant easily.
+    - User shall able contact resturant easily.

 -   ### Design
     -   #### Colour Scheme